comp-physics/roseNNa/README.md

 end program
 ```

 This represents a sample program that can be linked with the library created above and run succesfully (given the model's inputs match the inputs provided).
-Four things are required to use this library: **USE rosenna**, **initializing inputs**, **CALL initialize()**, and **CALL use_model(args)**.
+Four things are required to use this library: `USE rosenn`, `initializing inputs`, `CALL initialize()`, and `CALL use_model(args)`.

 ## **Fortran Library**
 The fLibrary folder holds all the core files that are needed to recreate the model in Fortran and be linked to a program.
 It contains a Makefile that compiles all core files and creates a library.

 Here are the steps one needs to follow.
 First preprocess the model down below.
-This encodes the models: it writes the weights and architecture to text files (onnxModel.txt and onnxWeights.txt) and stores information about the model in an external fpp file (variable.fpp).
+This encodes the models: it writes the weights and architecture to text files (`onnxModel.txt` and `onnxWeights.txt`) and stores information about the model in an external fpp file (`variable.fpp`).

 ```make
     preprocess: modelParserONNX.py